-Benefits Provided - Medical, dental and life insurance benefits are provided through comprehensive plans and are made available to employees upon actual retirement.
-Employees retirement eligibility (D.R.O.P. entry) provisions are as follows: attainment of 30 years of service at any age, or age 55 and 12 years of service if earlier; or, for employees hired after January 1st, 2012, the earliest of age 55 and 30 years of service, age 60 and 20 years of service, and age 62 with 12 years of service.
-Notwithstanding this there is a minimum service requirement of 15 years for benefits.
+Benefits Provided - Benefits are provided through comprehensive plans and are made available to employees upon actual retirement.
+Employees are covered by a retirement system whose retirement eligibility (D.R.O.P. entry) provisions as follows: 30 years of service at any age, or age 55 and 12 years of service; or, for employees hired on and after January 1, 2012, age 55 and 30 years of service, or age 60 and 20 years of service, or age 62 and 12 years of service.
+Notwithstanding this there is a minimum service requirement of 15 years for benefits

-Life insurance coverage is provided to retirees and 100% of the blended rate (active and retired) for \$10,000 face amount is paid by the employer.
-The amount of insurance coverage while active is continued after retirement, but insurance coverage amounts are reduced to 75% of the original amount at age 65 and to 50% of the original amount at age 70.
+Life insurance coverage is provided to retirees and 100% of the blended rate (active and retired) is paid by the employer for the amount \$10,000.
+The amount of insurance coverage while active is continued after retirement, but insurance coverage amounts are reduced to 75% of the original amount at age 65, then to 50% of the original amount at age 70, though not below amount \$10,000.

-Employees covered by benefit terms - At July 1, 2021, the following employees were covered by the benefit terms:
+Employees covered by benefit terms - As of the measurement date July 1, 2022, the following employees were covered by the benefit terms:

-Inactive employees or beneficiaries currently receiving benefit 75

-payments

-Inactive employees entitled to but not yet receiving benefit -
+Inactive employees or beneficiaries currently receiving benefit payments 79 Inactive employees entitled to but not yet receiving benefit payments - Active employees 340 Totals 419

-payments

-Active employees 305

-• •

-380